Get Help from the Top Mesothelioma Law Firms

 Canadian Class Action Lawsuit

-There are also many people in Canada who have been affected by regular use of talcum powders, and one group has just gotten the go-ahead to start a class action lawsuit against Johnson & Johnson.
+Many people in Canada have been affected by the regular use of talcum powders, and one group has just gotten the go-ahead to start a class-action lawsuit against Johnson & Johnson.

-As with U.S. cases against Johnson & Johnson, the plaintiffs in this case are arguing that the regular use of baby powder led to ovarian cancer.
-The company maintains that the product is safe, but the women want compensation for their medical expenses and pain and suffering and to have a warning label added to all talc products.
+As with U.S. cases against Johnson & Johnson, the plaintiffs, in this case, are arguing that the regular use of baby powder led to ovarian cancer.
+The company maintains that the product is safe.
+Still, the women want compensation for their medical expenses and pain and suffering and a warning label added to all talc products.